Forced labor and the S of ESG

 As organizations increasingly report on their environmental, social and governance (ESG) initiatives, the social aspects can present a hidden challenge due to...

 Samantha Salkin is a principal in the Risk, Investigations & Analytics Practice of CRA.
 She has directed numerous investigations into claims of civil and criminal misconduct throughout the world.

-Ms. Salkin began her professional career as a child protection investigator with the Florida Department of Children and Families, where she responded to, and determined the validity of allegations of abuse, neglect and abandonment.
-She interviewed the alleged victims and perpetrators, as well as medical professionals, teachers, and neighbors.
-Ms. Salkin then spent several years as an investigative analyst at New York County District Attorney’s Office, focusing on homicide and sexual assault cases.
-There, she developed background profiles of victims, defendants, and witnesses and assisted the attorneys in analyzing the evidence and questioning witnesses.
+Ms. Salkin began her professional career as a child protection investigator with the Florida Department of Children and Families, where she responded to, and determined the validity of allegations of abuse, neglect, and abandonment.
+She then spent several years as an investigative analyst at New York County District Attorney’s Office, focusing on homicide and sexual assault cases.